MelWorley/Worley_Everetts_Yasutomi/README.md

-* Single-cell analysis of regenerating and developing imaginal discs
+* Single-cell analysis of regenerating and developing imaginal discs.
 We used [scvi-tools](https://scvi-tools.org/) and [Seurat](https://satijalab.org/seurat/) to analyze single-cell RNAseq data.